opensearch-project/documentation-website/_field-types/mapping-parameters/doc-values.md

 has_toc: false
 ---

-# Doc_values
+# doc_values

 OpenSearch indexes most fields by default for searching.
-While the inverted index allows quick term-to-document lookups, doc values enable efficient document-to-term access for sorting, aggregations, and scripting.
+While the inverted index provides quick term-to-document lookups, the `doc_values ` parameter enables document-to-term access for operations such as sorting, aggregations, and scripting.

-The `doc_values` parameter accepts the following values.
+The `doc_values` parameter accepts the following options.

-Parameter | Description
+Option | Description
 :--- | :---
 `true` | Enables `doc_values` for the field.
 Default is `true`.
 `false` | Disables `doc_values` for the field.